davidmoreno/onion/manpages/onion-crl.md

 separated from the source, and with the `make` as compilation program.

 # ENVIRONMENT
-onin-crl tries its best to find all source files, but if its not working this environment variables changes the behavior:
+onion-crl tries to find all the source files, but if unsuccessful these environment variables can affect the behavior:

 `SOURCEDIR`
  Directory where source files are.
 Normally checks at `..`.